 Under the inclement weather policy, classes will operate as regularly scheduled regardless of the time the college opens.
-For example, if classes begin at 10:00am because of a 2-hour delay, students will attend classes as scheduled from 10:00am forward.
+For example, if classes begin at 10:00 a.m. because of a 2-hour delay, students will attend classes as scheduled from 10:00 a.m. forward.
 Any classes missed due to a delay in opening will be given an assignment through the college's VCCS Learning Management System.
 Students will not attend classes that were scheduled before the college opens.
 Instructors will provide information regarding assignments during any missed class time.

-One question that arises is: what would students do if they have a class that begins at 9:30am and finishes at 10:45am, as an example of a class that begins before the college opens, but ends afterwards.
-If there is a 2-hour delay in opening the college, student should attend class beginning at 10:00am, which provides 45 minutes of instruction.
+One question that arises is: what would students do if they have a class that begins at 9:30 a.m. and finishes at 10:45 a.m.
+This is an example of a class that begins before the college opens, but ends afterwards.
+If there is a 2-hour delay in opening the college, students should attend class beginning at 10:00 a.m. which provides 45 minutes of instruction.
 The general rule is for classes that have 30 or more minutes remaining in their scheduled time, students should attend that class when the college opens.
-Another example of this is: if the class is scheduled to meet from 9:00am until 11:50am, students will begin the class at 10:00 and end at the regularly scheduled time if there is a 2- hour delay in opening.
+Another example of this is: if the class is scheduled to meet from 9:00 a.m. until 11:50 a.m., students will begin the class at 10:00 a.m. and end at the regularly scheduled time if there is a 2- hour delay in opening.
 Any questions regarding how this change in policy affects your particular class should be directed to the instructor of your class.

-Off-Campus Students: Classes at the Patrick County Site will follow the same inclement weather schedule as the main P&HCC campus in Martinsville, unless otherwise announced.
+Off-Campus Students: Classes at off-campus sites including MET I, MET II, the Patrick County Site, The Gerald L. Baliles and Richard S. Reynolds, Sr. Learning Center, and IDEA Center will follow the same inclement weather schedule as the main P&HCC campus in Martinsville, unless otherwise announced.
 The delayed schedule will be in effect upon authorized release to P&HCC Alert, local radio & television stations and the P&HCC website: www.patrickhenry.edu.